sysfce2/godot-docs/classes/class_gltfbufferview.rst

 **Inherits:** :ref:`Resource<class_Resource>` **<** :ref:`RefCounted<class_RefCounted>` **<** :ref:`Object<class_Object>`

-Represents a GLTF buffer view.
+Represents a glTF buffer view.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-GLTFBufferView is a data structure representing GLTF a ``bufferView`` that would be found in the ``"bufferViews"`` array.
+GLTFBufferView is a data structure representing a glTF ``bufferView`` that would be found in the ``"bufferViews"`` array.
 A buffer is a blob of binary data.
 A buffer view is a slice of a buffer that can be used to identify and extract data from the buffer.

 Most custom uses of buffers only need to use the :ref:`buffer<class_GLTFBufferView_property_buffer>`, :ref:`byte_length<class_GLTFBufferView_property_byte_length>`, and :ref:`byte_offset<class_GLTFBufferView_property_byte_offset>`.
 The :ref:`byte_stride<class_GLTFBufferView_property_byte_stride>` and :ref:`indices<class_GLTFBufferView_property_indices>` properties are for more advanced use cases such as interleaved mesh data encoded for the GPU.